-Neil MacKenzie is a music graduate of Clare College, Cambridge.
-Whilst there he made his London South Bank debut as the tenor soloist in Britten’s song-cycle Winter Words.
-He also became a founder member of The Sixteen choir before being invited to join the internationally acclaimed BBC Singers, with whom he has performed a huge and demanding repertoire of every style and period, and broadcast from venues all over the world.
-Neil has worked regularly with Atherton, Boulez, Berio, Andrew Davis, Gardiner, Noseda, Rattle, Tortelier and many other leading conductors.
+Neil MacKenzie is a graduate of Clare College, Cambridge and was a full-time member of the internationally acclaimed BBC Singers for a number of years.
+With them he has performed a huge and demanding repertoire of every style and period and sung in broadcasts from venues all over the world.
+Neil has worked regularly with Boulez, Andrew Davis, Noseda, Rattle, Hickox, Eliot Gardiner and many other leading conductors.

-Neil has drawn on his extensive choral expertise to present a series of creative workshops, including a highly successful advanced performance course held annually in South-West France.
+Since 2006, Neil has drawn on his extensive choral expertise to present a series of creative workshops and residential singing courses, including a highly successful advanced performance course now held annually in Brittany.

 Together with professional colleague Debbie Miles-Johnson, he also leads a vibrant and developing series of sessions specifically designed to enhance the technical fitness of all choral amateurs.
 The Holiday Choir workshops provide a stimulating workout for singers to enjoy in the regular breaks between their choirs’ concert schedules.